Occupied

 Russian occupation or defending “independent states”?

 Since the August 2008 Russian-Georgian war the Russian Federation occupies the Georgian breakaway regions Abkhazia and South Ossetia (called Tskhinvali region by the Georgian authorities).
-Russia recognized the self-declared independence of Abkhazia and South Ossetia in 2008 to circumvent the 6-point ceasefire agreement and legitimize its continued troop presence.
+Russia recognized the independence of Abkhazia and South Ossetia in 2008 to circumvent the 6-point ceasefire agreement and to legitimize its continued troop presence.